oaimli/oaimli.github.io/index.md

 #### Research Interests

-My research interests fall in developing machine learning models for natural language processing and text mining.
+My research interests fall in developing machine learning models for natural language processing and text mining, also their applications in social media content analysis, business advertisement or other areas.

 I always desire that machines can understand and generate texts like human beings.

-My current research focuses on:
+My current research has been focusing on:

 - Deep unsupervised learning for text processing
 - Text generation and document-level understanding